Panama Canal: United States acquisition

-On November 2, 1903, US warships blocked sea lanes against possible Colombian troop movements en route to put down the Panama rebellion.
-Panama declared independence on November 3, 1903.
+On 2 November 1903, US warships blocked sea lanes against possible Colombian troop movements en route to put down the Panama rebellion.
+Panama declared independence on 3 November 1903.
 The United States quickly recognized the new nation.
 This happened so quickly that by the time the Colombian government in Bogotá launched a response to the Panamanian uprising US troops had already entered the rebelling province.
-It should also be stated that the Colombian troops dispatched to Panama were hastily assembled conscripts with little training.
+The Colombian troops dispatched to Panama were hastily assembled conscripts with little training.
 While these conscripts may have been able to defeat the Panamanian rebels, they would not have been able to defeat the US army troops that were supporting the Panamanian rebels.
-The reason an army of conscripts was sent was that it was the best response the Colombians could muster, as Colombia still was recovering from a civil war between Liberals and Conservatives from October, 1899 to November, 1902 known as the "Thousand Days War".
-With the US being fully aware of these conditions and even incorporating them into the planning of the Panama intervention as the US acted as an arbitrator between the two sides; with the peace treaty that ended the "Thousand Days War" being signed on the USS Wisconsin on November 21, 1902.
-While in port the US also brought engineering teams to Panama, with the peace delegation, to begin planning for the canal's construction before the US had even gained the rights to build the canal.
+An army of conscripts was the best response the Colombians could muster, as Colombia was recovering from a civil war between Liberals and Conservatives from October 1899, to November 1902, known as the "Thousand Days War".
+The US was fully aware of these conditions and even incorporated them into the planning of the Panama intervention as the US acted as an arbitrator between the two sides.
+The peace treaty that ended the "Thousand Days War" was signed on the USS Wisconsin on 21 November 1902.
+While in port, the US also brought engineering teams to Panama with the peace delegation to begin planning the canal's construction before the US had even gained the rights to build the canal.
 All these factors would result in the Colombians being unable to put down the Panamanian rebellion and expel the United States troops occupying what today is the independent nation of Panama.

-On November 6, 1903, Philippe Bunau-Varilla, as Panama's ambassador to the United States, signed the Hay–Bunau-Varilla Treaty, granting rights to the United States to build and indefinitely administer the Panama Canal Zone and its defenses.
-This is sometimes misinterpreted as the "99-year lease" because of misleading wording included in article 22 of the agreement.
+On 6 November 1903, Philippe Bunau-Varilla, as Panama's ambassador to the United States, signed the Hay–Bunau-Varilla Treaty, granting rights to the United States to build and administer the Panama Canal Zone and its defenses.
+This treaty gave the US some rights to the canal "in perpetuity", but in article 22 limited other rights to a lease period of 99 years.
 Almost immediately, the treaty was condemned by many Panamanians as an infringement on their country's new national sovereignty.
 This would later become a contentious diplomatic issue among Colombia, Panama, and the United States.

 President Roosevelt famously stated, "I took the Isthmus, started the canal and then left Congress not to debate the canal, but to debate me."
 Several parties in the United States called this an act of war on Colombia: The New York Times described the support given by the United States to Bunau-Varilla as an "act of sordid conquest".
 The New York Evening Post called it a "vulgar and mercenary venture".
 The US maneuvers are often cited as the classic example of US gunboat diplomacy in Latin America, and the best illustration of what Roosevelt meant by the old African adage, "Speak softly and carry a big stick [and] you will go far."
-After the revolution in 1903, the Republic of Panama became a US protectorate until 1939.